AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-protocol-contract.md

 ## Pay attention to the contract's state

 It is required to pay attention to the state of the contract and how nodes will interact between each other.
 For example, if you have a contract that is doing parallel processing of a task, you need to make sure that this task can be replicated with the same result in any node.
-Not taking care of the state of a contract will eventually lead to undefined behavior, and that's a hornet's nest nobody wants to touch, right?
+Not taking care of the state of a contract will eventually lead to undefined behavior, and that's a hornet's nest nobody wants to touch.

 ## Override `ethCall()` and take care of your revert conditions